|Printers Used With BCSS||Home Previous Top Next|

 A thermal printer uses thermal heat to apply ink to paper.
 Printing is silent.
 Copies of the receipt may be printed by reprinting the sale.

 A cash drawer and receipt printer emulate a cash register.
 A cash drawer can be connected to a receipt printer.
 When a receipt is printed, the cash drawer opens.
-(The POS-X drawer may be connected directly to the PC for operation without a receipt printer.)
+(The POS-X drawer may be connected directly to the PC allowing the drawer to be opened with a key press.)

-BCSS has not been configured to work with the following printers, but clients have reported using these printers (with varying degrees of success:
+BCSS has not been configured to work with the following printers and we do not support them, but clients have reported using these printers (with varying degrees of success:

 The easiest way to determine if a receipt printer (other than those mentioned) will work with BCSS is to install the printer, run a self test, select the printer in BCSS Program Setup (Printers) and print a sales receipt.
 If the printer doesn't work contact support to have the printer driver added to BCSS (fee-based service).